 A beer flight is a great way to try Brouwerij ‘t IJ is a great way to try more of the beers if you’re with a friend or a group as you get five beers to sample.
 Ask your bartender which ones might be best for you.
 As a tip, the sound “IJ” in Dutch sounds like the word “eye” and the

 In summer, I love sitting outside to enjoy the view although be warned that people often smoke out on the terrace.
 It can be annoying if you’re sensitive to smoke.
 There is no table service, so you might lose your spot if your whole party goes in at once.

 Don’t come here if you’re looking to have lunch as there’s limited food here.
 (I recommend heading to the nearby Amsterdam Oost for more food options.
-I liked Boi Boi otherwise head to In Stock Amsterdam.)
+I liked Boi Boi.)
 You can get a limited selection of locally sourced snacks, including peanuts, dried sausage, eggs, raw ox sausage (a Dutch specialty), and abbey cheese.
 I like the dry sausage with pepper, personally.
 Head to the separate wind on the left when you enter to order.

 What to order at Brouwerij ‘t IJ